keithfma/tutorial-matlab-intro/README.md

-# bu_tutorial_matlab_intro
+# tutorial-matlab-intro
-Teaching materials for my "Introduction to MATLAB" tutorial
+Teaching materials for the "Introduction to MATLAB" tutorial I taught at Boston University several years ago.

-This lesson is designed for live tutorials offered at Boston University through the Research Computing Services group.
+This lesson is designed for a live tutorials previously offered at Boston University through the Research Computing Services group.
 Feel free to use and modify the material as you like.
 I also encourage you to contribute any corrections and improvements that you may make.